 In 1981, I co-founded the Northeast Foundation for Children (NEFC), a nonprofit educational organization that sponsors this blog.
 I helped develop the Responsive Classroom approach, a way of teaching elementary school children that emphasizes social, emotional, and academic growth in strong and safe school communities.

-Currently, I am a facilitator for the Center for Courage and Renewal Northeast, which offers reflective retreat series and experiences for teachers and school leaders based on the work of Parker J. Palmer, especially his bestselling book The Courage to Teach.
+Currently, I am an Origins Fellow and a facilitator for the Center for Courage and Renewal Northeast, which offers reflective retreat series and experiences for teachers and school leaders based on the work of Parker J. Palmer, especially his bestselling book The Courage to Teach.
 I also offer workshops and presentations on child development, school discipline, and the adult community of school.

 I’ve written several books and many articles on developmentally appropriate teaching.
-My latest book is Responsive School Discipline: Essentials for Elementary School Leaders (with co-author, Babs Freeman-Loftis), which NEFC will publish in late summer 2011.
+My latest book is Responsive School Discipline: Essentials for Elementary School Leaders (with co-author, Babs Freeman-Loftis).

 I’m also the author of Yardsticks: Children in the Classroom Ages 4-14, reissued by NEFC in August 2007 as an expanded and revised third edition.
 Yardsticks has been translated into Arabic, Chinese, and Japanese.
-It has become a favorite guidebook for both teachers and parents who want to understand how best to help children learn and grow.
-And in 2011, NEFC published Responsive School Discipline: Essential for Elementary School Leaders, which I wrote with my colleague Babs-Freeman Loftis.
+Yardsticks has become a favorite guidebook for both teachers and parents who want to understand how best to help children learn and grow.